 You can also seek different options, like foreclosure mediation, home loan modification programs, and government mortgage relief programs.

 In Tulsa, two different non-profit agencies, which are the Urban League of Metropolitan Tulsa and Solid Ground, provide a foreclosure prevention program.
-Other HUD-certified agencies can also help homeowners in the Tulsa Oklahoma region through free counseling, loans, and other modes of assistance.
+Other HUD-certified agencies can also help homeowners in the Tulsa OK region through free counseling, loans, and other modes of assistance.

 Consider Filing for Bankruptcy